 How They Help Reduce Microplastics

 Here’s where dryer balls shine in the battle against microplastic pollution.
 Unlike dryer sheets, which are made of synthetic materials that shed tiny plastic fibers into the air and onto your clothes, dryer balls are typically made from natural materials like wool.
 These natural dryer balls don’t shed any synthetic fibers as they tumble in the dryer.
-This means you won’t release more microplastics into your laundry, home, or environment.
+You won’t release more microplastics into your laundry, home, or environment.

 Using dryer balls can help prevent the shedding of microplastics that typically come from synthetic fabrics.
 When clothes are tumble-dried with dryer balls, they create less friction, which helps reduce the number of microfibers that break off during the drying process.
 So, dryer balls are a more sustainable alternative to dryer sheets and help keep those harmful microplastics from finding their way into your laundry and out into the world.